MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-enable.md

 ### <a name="bkmk_admin-center"></a> Configure Update Compliance settings through the Microsoft 365 admin center

 Finish enabling Updates Compliance by configuring its settings through the Microsoft 365 admin center.
 Completing the Update Compliance configuration through the admin center removes needing to specify [`CommercialID`](update-compliance-get-started.md#get-your-commercialid), which was needed by the earlier version of Updates Compliance.
+This step is needed even if you enabled earlier previews of Update Compliance.

 <!--Using include for onboarding Update Compliance through the Microsoft 365 admin center-->
 [!INCLUDE [Onboarding Update Compliance through the Microsoft 365 admin center](./includes/update-compliance-onboard-admin-center.md)]